 Wife, mom, recovering feminist, and revert to Catholicism, Martina is an advisor and blogger at The Sisterhood of Catholic Women and Adolescents.
 She holds undergraduate and graduate degrees from the University of Central Florida.

-A former law enforcement officer, vice president, director, grant writer and other irrelevant titles, Martina found her calling in motherhood.
-She loves the Book of Tobit and hates biased journalism.
+A former law enforcement officer, vice president, director and other irrelevant titles, Martina found her calling in motherhood.
+When not changing diapers, you will find her sipping tea, writing or reading about all things Catholic.